CrowdShelf/server/README.md

 Put an item as defined above to the database:
 `PUT /book`

-This can be a new item, or an item with new properties.
+This can be a new item, or an item with changed properties.

 #### Get
 Get an item with a given ISBN or/and of a specific owner: